wangshaocong92/develop/doc/doc/cla.md

 # CuTe Layout Algebra
 ## [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Introduction "Introduction")Introduction

-[CuTe layout algebra](https://github.com/NVIDIA/cutlass/blob/v3.5.1/media/docs/cute/02_layout_algebra.md){target="_blank" rel="noopener"} is extremely important for understanding and applying [CUTLASS](https://github.com/NVIDIA/cutlass/){target="_blank" rel="noopener"} for accelerated computing.
-Despite the fact that CuTe has a [documentation](https://github.com/NVIDIA/cutlass/blob/v3.5.1/media/docs/cute/02_layout_algebra.md){target="_blank" rel="noopener"} for its layout algebra, it cannot be understood completely without first understanding its mathematical foundations.
+[CuTe layout algebra](https://github.com/NVIDIA/cutlass/blob/v3.5.1/media/docs/cute/02_layout_algebra.md) is extremely important for understanding and applying [CUTLASS](https://github.com/NVIDIA/cutlass/) for accelerated computing.
+Despite the fact that CuTe has a [documentation](https://github.com/NVIDIA/cutlass/blob/v3.5.1/media/docs/cute/02_layout_algebra.md) for its layout algebra, it cannot be understood completely without first understanding its mathematical foundations.
 I tried to create some proofs for the CuTe layout algebra on my own and realized that it was a huge amount of work.
-Gratefully, [Jay Shah](https://research.colfax-intl.com/author/jay-shah/){target="_blank" rel="noopener"} has created a paper ["A Note on the Algebra of CuTe Layouts"](https://leimao.github.io/downloads/article/2024-10-20-CuTe-Layout-Algebra/layout_algebra.pdf) that completes the CuTe layout algebra mathematical foundations that I wanted to create.
+Gratefully, [Jay Shah](https://research.colfax-intl.com/author/jay-shah/) has created a paper ["A Note on the Algebra of CuTe Layouts"](https://leimao.github.io/downloads/article/2024-10-20-CuTe-Layout-Algebra/layout_algebra.pdf) that completes the CuTe layout algebra mathematical foundations that I wanted to create.

 As my proofreading, I found Jay Shah's paper mostly error-free, except for a few very minor oversights and typos.
 However, it does skip some details without which the paper is a little bit hard to understand.
 In this article, based on Jay Shah's paper, I would like to provide more proofs and explanations of the CuTe layout algebra, some of which are not present in Jay Shah's paper.
 Most of the definitions and annotations will follow Jay Shah's paper.